tskit-dev/tstrait/benchmarks/README.md

 replicate, together with the dimensions of the tree sequence they were measured on; `--counters` writes a second file alongside it. `_output/` is gitignored.

-`baseline_small.csv` and `baseline_small_counters.csv` are the `small` preset as it stands, for diffing against.
-The timings in the first are specific to the machine they were taken on; the counts in the second are not, and are the part worth treating as a regression test.
+Nothing is checked in to diff against.
+Timings are specific to the machine they were taken on, so a baseline from someone else's is not worth much; take one on yours before a change and compare against that.
+The counts `--counters` writes are machine independent, and are the part that would mean the same thing anywhere.

 ## `profile_genetic_value.py`